Skip To Main Content

 Visual Arts

-Students learn foundational skills in drawing, painting, ceramics, and other media and will use these to generate and conceptualize artistic ideas and work.
-Students gain confidence in visual critiques and a deeper knowledge of art history and artistic theories.
-They are challenged to engage in visual thinking activities and conversations about art, meaning, and why we make art.
+Students develop foundational skills in drawing, painting, ceramics, and other media, using these tools to explore and express original artistic ideas.
+Through hands-on projects and guided instruction, they gain confidence in visual critiques and build a deeper understanding of art history and artistic theory.
+The program encourages creative risk-taking and thoughtful engagement in conversations about art, meaning, and the reasons we create.

 Creativity